hoshang526/Task-Management-Project-/README.md

 # Task Management Project for Digital Publishing Libraries

 ## Overview
 This project is a comprehensive task management system designed specifically for digital publishing libraries.
-It helps teams organize, prioritize, and track tasks efficiently, ensuring smooth project workflows and effective collaboration.
+It helps teams organize, prioritize  , and track tasks efficiently, ensuring smooth project workflows and effective collaboration.

 ## Features
 - **Task Creation and Assignment**: Create tasks and assign them to team members.